graphcore/keras/keras/ipu/docs/keras.rst

 To pipeline an existing ``Model`` subclass, you must use :py:meth:`~keras.ipu.extensions.ModelExtension.get_pipeline_stage_assignment`.
-Each layer invocation in the model has an associated :py:class:`~keras.ipu.extensions.ModelLayerPipelineStageAssignment` object, which indicates what pipeline stage that invocation is assigned to.
+Each layer invocation in the model has an associated :py:class:`~keras.ipu.ModelLayerPipelineStageAssignment` object, which indicates what pipeline stage that invocation is assigned to.
+:py:meth:`~keras.ipu.extensions.ModelExtension.get_pipeline_stage_assignment`
-`get_pipeline_stage_assignment` returns a list of these stage assignments, which you can inspect and modify.
+returns a list of these stage assignments, which you can inspect and modify.
 Note that the list is in post-order, which means the assignments are returned in the order they will be executed.